 Today, we prefer them thinner which makes them less rigid for better mobility of movement.

-Equipment for the Grappling competition
+What outfit for the Grappling competition?

 To date, the proper attire is a rashguard in the color of the rank and plain black shorts.